Frequently Asked Questions

 Q. Can I donate edible items instead of cash?

 A. Yes!
 We welcome non-perishable food and water donations.
 There is a list of items you can donate.
 Just click on this" donate food" link.

-A. We don't have shelter facilities to accommodate homeless individuals.
+A. We don't have housing or shelter facilities to accommodate homeless individuals.
 Our " Resources" link will send you to the page that will help you or a loved one find the resources you need.

 A. Click here this link will direct you to shelter listings in your state.

 Q. Do you provide resources to help families in need of housing?